Dalgona/serum-site/pages/docs/assets-media.md

 <link rel="stylesheet" href="<%= asset "css/style.css" %>">
 ```

-By doing this, you can avoid hard-coding the full URL in every reference to
+By doing so, you can avoid hard-coding the full URL in every reference to
 your assets.

 <blockquote class="note">